NehilDanis/nehildanis.github.io/_posts/2021-3-20-Iterative-Closest-Point/2021-3-20-Iterative-Closest-Point.md

 title: Iterative Closest Point Algorithm
 ---

 Hi there!
-You are probably interested in finding the correspondences between point clouds.
-Maybe you have data from two different LiDARs and you would like to find the rotation and translation between the device's base coordinate systems.
+You are probably interested in finding the correspondences between two point clouds.
+Maybe you have data from two different LiDARs and you would like to find the rotation and translation between the devices' base coordinate systems.
 Or maybe, you are just like me, interested in finding the transformation between data taken from different media.

-Consider that you have two different point clouds, and iterative closest point algorithm aims to minimize the distance between these point clouds, this way it finds the relative correspondences between point clouds.

-It is an iterative algorithm, because at the beginning, we don't know the correspondences between the point sets.
-In this case it is impossible to find the transformation between the point sets in one step.
+Given two different point clouds, and the iterative closest point algorithm aims to minimize the distance between them, while defining the correspondences.
+It is an iterative algorithm because, in the beginning, we don't know the correspondences between the point sets.
+In this case, it is impossible to find the transformation between the point sets in one step.
 We need something iterative.
-How?

-Basically we will have some function which represents the difference between the two point sets, and we will try to minimize this function iteratively.
+We will have some function that represents the difference between the two point sets, and we will try to minimize this function iteratively.
 This will lead to the rotation and translation which gives the minimum difference between the point sets.
-Let's explain it with an example, shall we?
+Let me explain it with an example!

 ### Basic Example of ICP Algorithm
 Consider you have two point clouds.
-One property of these point clouds is that they are exactly the same, only one of them is the rotated and translated version of the other one.
+One property of these point clouds is that they are the same, only one of them is the rotated and translated version of the other one.
 This way it is easy to check the correctness of the result.

-Below image shows the source and target clouds, blue and red respectively:
+The below image shows the source and target clouds, blue and red respectively:

 ![The blue cloud represents the source and the red one is the target](https://github.com/NehilDanis/nehildanis.github.io/raw/master/_posts/2021-3-20-Iterative-Closest-Point/source_and_target_clouds.png)

-The red point cloud is 45 degrees rotated in the z-axis and 0.25 meters translated in x-axis version of the blue point cloud.
+The red point cloud is 45 degrees rotated in the z-axis and 0.25 meters translated along the x-axis version of the blue point cloud.
+The piece of code belowe shows how to define such transformation matrix in C++.

 ```c++
 PointCloudT::Ptr transformed_cloud = std::make_unique<PointCloudT>();